 National Water Census

-USGS has a long history of providing information on streamflow which can be useful for decisions about water management through a number of its existing programs.
-Perhaps best known is the USGS data on flow, which is collected through a national network of more than 7,000 streamgages as part of the USGS National Streamflow Information Program (NSIP).
+USGS has a long history of providing information on streamflow.
+Perhaps best known is the USGS national network of more than 8,000 streamgages.
 The USGS National Water Information System (NWIS) makes this valuable data available to the public, most of it in "near–real" time.
-The USGS Water Census will complement existing programs by enabling analysis of trends in surface water availability, providing tools for analysis of streamgage data to end users, and developing methods for estimating streamflow at ungaged locations.
+The USGS National Water Census complements the streamgage network by estimating streamflow for ungaged locations throughout the country, by analyzing streamflow records, and by providing tools for analysis of streamgage data to end users.

 To provide data from the existing streamgage network to decision-makers in a useful format, the USGS has conducted statistical analyses of streamgage records and developed hydrologic models for specific basins.
 For example, the StreamStats web application has been implemented for many States to provide estimates of these statistics.
 These estimates are derived using regression techniques that have been developed to perform well for streamflow statistics.
 The WaterWatch application provides nationwide estimates of runoff (flow per unit area) for HUC-8 watersheds in the continental U.S.